Macoron/whisper.unity/README.md

 ```
 https://github.com/Macoron/whisper.unity.git?path=/Packages/com.whisper.unity
 ```
+### CUDA Support
+> Unity project compiled with enabled CUDA expects your end-users to have Nvidia GPU and CUDA libraries.
+Trying to run build without it will result error.

+To run inference with CUDA, you would need to have supported GPU and installed CUDA Toolkit (tested with [12.2.0](https://developer.nvidia.com/cuda-12-2-0-download-archive)).

+After that go to the **Project Settings => Whisper => Enable CUDA**.
+This should force package use library compiled for CUDA.

 ### Downloading other model weights
 You can try different Whisper model weights.
 For example, you can improve English language transcription by using English-only weights or by trying bigger models.